vitiral/simple-quality/starting-project.md

     issues and ask you to fix them.
 4. It uses exercises as the primary method that you learn.
-Only by actually doing them will you understand how the tools and processes you are reading about are useful.
+Only by actually doing them will you understand how the tools and processes you are reading are useful.
 So when you see exercises, like the one below, it is important that you do them.

 > ### Exercise 1: